ec429/fc-aviation/README.md

   - Air.
 Ordinary landplanes refuel-at-cities-and-airbases, but can't use aircraft carriers.
   - Carrier-borne.
 Can operate from aircraft carriers (but not the Seaplane Tender).
     + Some are split into a separate 'Naval Fighter' class for technical reasons (this allows them to scramble against bombers that can't normally target aircraft on deck).
   - Helicopter.
-Can operate from aircraft carriers and the Helicopter Assault Carrier.
+Can operate from aircraft carriers and the Helicopter Assault Carrier (also battleships).
 Can load and unload units in the field (without an airbase).
   - Seaplane.
-Floatplanes and flying-boats can operate from the Seaplane Tender (also the Light Aircraft Carrier).
+Floatplanes and flying-boats can operate from the Seaplane Tender (also the Light Aircraft Carrier and battleships).
     + Some are split into a separate 'Seaplane Fighter' class for technical reasons (this allows them to scramble against bombers that can't normally target aircraft on deck).
   - Glider.
 See airlanding-assault rules above.
 Note that Gliders cannot land in Mountains, Forests or Jungles.
   - Missile.
 Like Carrier-borne, except that the unit is destroyed after attacking.
     + There is also a related 'Bomb' class which can only attack while carried by an aircraft; see the [Special Bombs](#special-bombs) section for details.
 * Instead of providing vision, Buoys act as airbases for Seaplanes, allowing them to refuel on long overwater missions (but don't prevent stack death).
 They can only be built on coastlines (cardinally adjacent to land).
-* Sea units can't attack at all; they're all support vessels.
+* Most sea units can't attack at all; they're all support vessels.
   - An Aircraft Carrier unit, for example, represents a CVBG (Carrier Battle Group) — while there are many gun-toting warships escorting the carrier, they're all too _busy_ escorting the carrier to run off and shoot someone else's ships.
 And no carrier Admiral is going to initiate a surface gun-range engagement with an enemy CVBG (unless he _wants_ to end his career).
-  - The exception is the Submersible, which has a CR 9 torpedo attack.
+  - One exception is the Submersible, which has a CR 9 torpedo attack.
 Preventing subs from harassing your shipping is the main purpose of blimps (and to a lesser extent flying-boats).
+  - The other exception is battleships, which dominate the seas between the 1900s and about 1930, after which the threat from torpedo-bombers turns them from an asset into a liability.
+However, early (pre-dread) battleships can be converted into light aircraft carriers, giving them a new lease of life.
 * Land and sea units are very slow.
 If you want to get anything done, you'll need to use planes to move stuff around.
   - Roads don't speed up movement at all, and Railroads only reduce movement cost to 1/2.
 * Unit Hitpoints and Firepower vary a lot, as does Fuel; just looking at the A/D/M numbers won't give you an accurate picture of a unit's capabilities.